hailenwashere/BSE-EmotionDetector-Portfolio/index.md

 ﻿# Emotion Detection with Machine Learning
-This project utilizes OpenCV and scikit learn on a Raspberry Pi 3 Model B to categorize the emotion of a face into one of 8 categories.
-This is done with HOG-SVM (Histogram of Oriented Gradients and Support Vector Machines) trained on the [Facial Expressions Dataset by muxspace](https://github.com/muxspace/facial_expressions) and a live webcam to feed in data.
+This project utilizes scikit learn to categorize the emotion of a face into one of 8 categories.
+This is done with HOG-SVM (Histogram of Oriented Gradients and Support Vector Machines) trained on the [Facial Expressions Dataset by muxspace](https://github.com/muxspace/facial_expressions).

+The model may be uploaded on a Raspberry Pi 3b to implement computer vision and a live camera to feed in test data near future.
+This is a updating project!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|